AresMUSH/aresmush/plugins/website/help/en/web_profile.md

 # Editing Your Character Profile on the Web

 Once you're approved, you can edit your character's web portal profile.
-To edit your profile, log in to the web portal and and click the 'Profile' link at the top.
+Log in to the web portal and and click the 'Profile' link at the top.
 Then go to the bottom of the page and click 'Edit'.

 > **Tip:** You may only edit your own character's profile.
 If you are using a player handle, you may also edit alts linked to your handle.